1905 Vanderbilt Commodores football team: Sewanee

 Vanderbilt crushed a strong Sewanee squad 68–4.
 One publication claims "The first scouting done in the South was in 1905, when Dan McGugin and Captain Innis Brown, of Vanderbilt went to Atlanta to see Sewanee play Georgia Tech."
 John Scarbrough made Sewanee's only points on a 35-yard field goal.
 On the dedication of Harris Stadium, one writer noted "The University of the South has numbered among its athletes some of the greatest.
 Anyone who played against giant Henry Phillips in 1901–1903 felt that he was nothing less than the best as guard and fullback.
 Anyone who ever saw a punt from the foot of J. W. Scarbrough."
 Honus Craig once ran 60 yards for a touchdown.

 The starting lineup was B. Blake (left end), Taylor (left tackle), Brown (left guard), Patterson (center), Stone (right guard), Pritchard (right tackle), Hamilton (right end), Kyle (quarterback), Noel (left halfback), Craig (right halfback), Manier (fullback).

-Players
+Personnel

 Depth chart

 The following chart provides a visual depiction of Vanderbilt's lineup during the 1905 season with games started at the position reflected in parentheses.
 The chart mimics a short punt formation while on offense, with the quarterback under center.